Worried About Core Strength?

 When you have weak or inflexible core muscles, your blood circulation is weakened, your lower back is at risk of tension, and movement can be impaired in your back, legs, and other key areas.

-The core muscles perform three main functions that support motion: trunk rotation, which allows you to twist your body from left to right; lateral trunk flexion, which allows you to lean your body side-to-side; and trunk flexion and extension, which allows you to bend forward and backward.
+The core muscles perform three main functions that support the motion: trunk rotation, which allows you to twist your body from left to right; lateral trunk flexion, which allows you to lean your body side-to-side; and trunk flexion and extension, which allows you to bend forward and backward.

 These movements involve more than just your abs – they require multiple muscles working together, including your obliques (located on your sides), glutes, quads, and deeper muscles that help to stabilize and protect the spine.